bhstark2/latency/report.md

 residual packet loss (described further in
 [VoIP and Video Conferencing]).
-So, as an example, a jitter buffer that results in 1% residual packet loss would mean that the application is operating with a fixed latency equal to the 99th percentile, and thus the measured P99 latency would be a strong indicator of the quality of the connection for this application.
+So, as an example, a jitter buffer that results in 1% residual packet loss would mean that the application is operating with a fixed latency equal to the 99th percentile packet latency, and thus the measured P99 latency would be a strong indicator of the quality of the connection for this application.
 Since many such applications are likely to target low values of residual loss (e.g., 0.1% to 5%), latency